DedeBrahma/Basic-NLP/README.md

-# Basic-NLP
+# Text-Preprocessing
-Basic Practical Guide of Natural Language Processing(NLP)
+Basic Practical Guide of Text Analytics

-Here are some practical examples of NLP using Google Colab with NLP Library
+Here are some practical examples using Google Colab with python Library